codeclou/docker-atlassian-jira-data-center/versions/8.4.0/README.md

 # If on linux fix permissions for volume mounts
 # sudo chown 2001:2001 /opt/jira-cluster/8.4.0/jira-*
 ```

-Now scale the cluster up to three nodes.

 ```
 curl -so docker-compose-three-nodes.yml \